Mikeriess/ft-da-smol/README.txt

 - Training state and checkpoints are saved in the output directory specified in your config
 - If CodeCarbon is enabled, emissions data is saved to logs/emissions_<timestamp>.csv

-For troubleshooting and advanced options, see: https://github.com/axolotl-ai-cloud/axolotl
+For troubleshooting and advanced options: https://github.com/axolotl-ai-cloud/axolotl